-Expand understanding of cultural diversity by exploring other cultures other than your own through rigorous academic study and by participating in/supporting community events.
+Expand understanding of cultural diversity by exploring cultures other than your own through rigorous academic study and participating in/supporting community events.

-Demonstrate empathy in a culturally sensitive manner, to listen, and work to solve problems peacefully.
+Demonstrate empathy in a culturally sensitive manner, listen when others speak, and work to solve problems peacefully.

 Strive to create a community that is a welcoming and supportive environment for all.